Moving to France

 If you are thinking about moving to France, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in France varies greatly depending on the area and type of accommodation.
 Overall, it is generally more expensive to rent than to own property, although buying a property in France can be an expensive venture due to high taxes and notary fees.
-The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," replied a member in France.
+The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," explained one expat living in France.

 "Well, because it's a state home our rent is very cheap.
 Still you can't compare to all of America.
 Normally rent here is much cheaper than New York City.
 But it's still much higher than, say, in Tucson, Arizona where I also lived.
 I know before, apartments in Paris could run from 125 - 150 FF per square meter.
-You do the math for Euros," commented one expat who made the move to Paris.
+You do the math for Euros," said one expat in Paris.

 Should I buy or rent a home in France?